AlabiSarat09/Global-Education-Inequality-Dashboard/README.md

 - Removed rows where all the numeric values were missing
 - Filled missing wealth group values with the median
 - Kept only the valid rows for each sheet
-- Stopped the data entry after “Zimbabwe” to remove irrelevant entries
+- Stopped the data entry after “Zimbabwe” to remove irrelevant entries - I deleted 23 irrelevant entries

 5. Exporting of cleaned data:
 Exported all cleaned sheets into a new Excel file named: